-The inflows and outflows are then compared to give the net movement at the bottom of the table.
-The last row shows your predicted bank balance at the end of the month.
+After that, you compare the inflows and outflows to give you the net movement at the bottom of the table.
+Furthermore, the last row shows your predicted bank balance at the end of the month.

-The table breaks down the cash inflows and outflows into separate lines, which is a level of detail that is not included in the chart.
+Essentially, the table breaks down the cash inflows and outflows into separate lines.
+This gives you a level of detail that is not included in the chart.

 Cash Flow Forecast Chart: Explained

-A chart is a summary of the table above.
+A cashflow forecast chart is a great way to visualise your cash flow.
+With a chart you can see at a glance whether your business is cash positive.
+In essence, the chart is a summary of the table above.
 All money going in is above the zero line and all money going out is below the zero line.

 How Often Should I do a Cash Flow Forecast?

-Generally, businesses will run a cash flow forecast every month to coincide with monthly reporting.
-If cash flow varies widely from week to week, or funds are very tight, then a weekly cash flow forecast would be ideal.
+Generally, you will run a cash flow forecast every month.
+It forms an important part of your monthly reporting.
+On the other hand, if your cash flow varies widely from week to week, or funds are very tight, you should prepare a weekly forecast.
+That would be ideal.

 Is there Such a Thing as a Cash Flow Forecast Template?

-So there is no need to handle complex formulas or spend ages creating a chart in Excel as Calxa can do it all for you.
-See what we can do with your accounting data.
+Needless to say, you won’t have to handle complex formulas or spend ages creating a chart in Excel.
+Calxa can do it all for you – just follow this Step-by-Step Cash Flow Projection Checklist.

 Why Is a Cash Flow Forecast Important?

 There are many reasons as to why it is important.
-The core reason is that it is vital you manage your cash flow to keep your business running.
+Ultimately, the core reason is that it is vital that you manage your cash flow to keep your business running.

-You can’t manage the flows of cash in and out of your business if you aren’t monitoring it – and this is what a cash flow forecast helps you to do.
+You can’t manage the flows of cash in and out of your business if you aren’t monitoring it.
+But that’s exactly what a cash flow forecast helps you to do.